snapser-community/snapser-byosnaps/basic/byosnap-python/GOTCHAS.md

 """API that is accessible by User, Api-Key and Internal auth (👈 This is just for you.
 The ApiSpec does not use this)
     ---
     get:
-      summary: 'API One' (👈 [Required] Give any short name)
+      summary: 'Game APIs' (👈 [Required] Give any short name.
+This is used to group APIs together)
       description: This API will work with User and Api-Key auth.
 With a valid user token and api-key,you can access this API. (👈 [Required] Give any verbose description)
-      operationId: 'API One' (👈 [Required] Powers the API Name in the SDK and the Api Explorer)
+      operationId: 'Get Game' (👈 [Required] Powers the API Name in the SDK and the Api Explorer)
       x-snapser-auth-types: (👈 [Required] So Snapser shows or hides this API in the SDK and API Explorer)
         - user
         - api-key
         - internal
-      parameters: (👈 [Required] No need to add any Token or Api-Key headers.
-Snapser handles this)
+      parameters:
       - in: path
         schema: UserIdParameterSchema
+      - in: header (👈 [NOTE] No need to add this from RC0.48.
+Snapser handles this)
+        schema: TokenHeaderSchema

       responses:
         200:
           content: